-The artist Vincent Van Gogh was known to have made several self-portraits as it was said that he couldn’t afford models.
-Through these, one can see the evolution of his style—from the first earthy-toned portrait that was inspired by the French painter Adolphe Monticelli, to the two colorful lightly-colored executions that evoked his own impressionist style.
+The artist Vincent Van Gogh made several self-portraits as he couldn’t afford models.
+Through these, one can see the evolution of his style—from the first earthy-toned portrait inspired by French painter Adolphe Monticelli to the two lightly-colored executions evoking his own impressionist style.

-There is debate about what his last self-portrait was.
-Some say that it is the one where he painted himself without his beard in September 1889.
-The other, which was more famous, was also finished in the same month, and it features Van Gogh (with his fiery beard) in a suit backdropped by swirls of light blue, turquoise, green, and beige.
+There is debate about his last self-portrait.
+Some say it is the September 1889 painting in which he didn’t have a beard.
+Some believe it was another, more famous work finished in the same month, which features Van Gogh (with his fiery beard) in a suit backdropped by swirls of light blue, turquoise, green, and beige.

-The latter inspired the Visconti Van Gogh Self-portrait fountain pen, which features the vivid colors of the famous painting.
-It has a resin body and snap-on cap, and a chrome section and clip.
+The latter inspired the Visconti Van Gogh Self-portrait fountain pen.
+It has a resin body with a mix of colors inspired by one of the artist’s last works, a snap-on cap, and a chrome section and clip.
 Its nib is made from stainless steel.

-We have for sale a Visconti Van Gogh Self-portrait fountain pen in near-mint condition.
-It carries an F nib.
+We have for sale a pre-owned Visconti Van Gogh Self-portrait fountain with an F nib.
+We’re offering only the pen, no box or papers.

 Length capped: 14 cm.